rafaelglg/ClashRoyaleTracker/README.md

     open ClashRoyaleTracker.xcodeproj
     ```
 3. Make sure to have a Clash Royale API key.
 You can obtain it from the [official Clash Royale API website](https://developer.clashroyale.com).
-4. Configure the API key in the app’s constants file.
+4. Configure the API key in the app’s ApiKey file.

 ## Usage